aleksandra1617/Retro-Python-Game/README.md

 # Python Game Remake
 This is a remake of the classic snake game that came built into phones back in the 90s.
+The tools used to make this are Python and PyGame.

 <details><summary><b>Milestones<b/></summary>
 <hr>